InnuendoPi/Brautomat32/docs/en/Parameter/parameter-system.md

 ### Logging

 Logging is only available if an ESP32 is used.
-An ESP8266 does not support this function.
 On the Logging tab, a serial log output can be activated for the Configuration, Sensors, Actors, Induction, Pouring, Display and System modules.
 The Error, Info, Verbose and Off levels are available for logging.
 A serial monitor is required, e.g. with the Arduino IDE, VSCODE etc. The baud rate is 115200.

 The Error mode only outputs errors.